JainAbhi2411/DineQR/docs/prd.md

 1. Navigate to 'QR Code Management'
 2. Enter number of tables
 3. Customize QR code design with logo and colors
-4. Generate QR codes for all tables
+4. Generate QR codes for all tables (each QR code embeds unique table number and restaurant ID)
 5. Download QR codes in print-ready PDF format
 6. Print and place QR codes on tables with table numbers